 If you’re looking to give it a go yourself here’s a couple of articles that will help you get started:

-The last thing on our list is branding.
+The last thing on our music promotion list is branding.
 Depending on the platform, good branding can help you appear more professional, and increase the chances of your music getting shared.

 Branding covers a whole load of areas online – such as your logo design, album artwork, profile covers and much more.